 - A 24-hour dedicated chambers library and a nationally recognised online learning system

 Find out more about the facilities and resources UWE Bristol has to offer.

 Pro Bono Unit

 The Bristol Law Court Clinic has developed a comprehensive programme which provides opportunities for you to undertake legal pro bono work in and around Bristol in all areas of law.

 Alternative dispute resolution

-As another way to help you stand out in the competitive pupillage environment, you'll also have the opportunity to qualify as an accredited mediator at the end of the BPTS for no additional cost.
+As another way to help you stand out in the competitive pupillage environment, you'll also have the opportunity to qualify as an accredited mediator at the end of the BPTS for an additional cost.

 Careers / Further study

 Students undertaking this course do so in order to qualify as a Barrister.

 The LLM Bar Professional Training Studies will prepare you for a successful career as a barrister giving you the skills, knowledge and network you will need to secure a pupillage.
 You will be able to take part in mock pupillage interviews in front of members of chambers; CV clinics offered by barristers on the Western Circuit; panel events during which you can ask barristers, solicitors and law practitioners pertinent questions.
 There are also other networking opportunities available via the twice annual advocacy masterclasses run by local barristers in which a barrister will teach advocacy skills to a small group.
 Additionally local judges and senior counsel attend to offer lecture presentations on advocacy skills and case analysis.